Speculum examination

 Confirm the patient’s name and date of birth.

-Explain what the examination will involve using patient-friendly language: “Today I need to carry out a speculum examination.
+Explain what the examination will involve using patient-friendly language: “Today, I need to carry out a speculum examination.
 The procedure will involve me inserting a small plastic device called a speculum into the vagina.
-This will allow me to visualise the neck of the womb.
+This will allow me to visualise the neck of the womb and the vagina.
 It shouldn’t be painful, but it will feel a little uncomfortable.
 You can ask me to stop at any point.
 You may experience some light vaginal bleeding after the procedure.”

 Gain consent to proceed with the examination: “Do you understand everything I’ve said?
 Do you have any questions?
 Are you happy for me to carry out the examination?”